 Student groups are encouraged to consider participating in programs abroad; however, careful planning is required to minimize health and safety risks.
-Before you begin planning a program abroad for a student group, please review the University policy on Student Travel and Education Abroad: Health and Safety and the Learning Abroad Center’s recommendations for best practices regarding safe travel and program planning.
+Before you begin planning a program abroad for a student group, please review the University policy on Student Travel and Education Abroad: Health and Safety for best practices regarding safe travel and program planning.

 Please note that international travel refers to travel to any country (including Mexico and Canada) or territory (including non-contiguous U.S. locations of American Samoa, Guam, Midway Islands, Northern Mariana Islands, Puerto Rico, the U.S. Virgin Islands, and Wake Island) outside the continental U.S., Alaska, or Hawaii.

 Student Group Vehicle Rental/Use